-Are the institutions and the location's city and state listed?
-Are institution names spelled out? (i.e. Massachusetts Institute of Technology not MIT) Is the graduation date (month and year) included?
-If you graduate in the next year, do you have an "expected date of graduation" or "candidate for"?
-If you are just getting started with college, do you have "pursuing a degree in"?
-Is the degree listed the same as it will occur on your degree audit?
-Is your GPA listed if it is 3.0 or above?
-Did you mention coursework that aligns with your job search?
-Are degrees listed with the most recent one on top?
-If a college degree has been obtained, has high school been removed?
-(Once you graduate, you no longer include high school) Did you list honors and scholarships and why they are relevant?
+F Are the institutions and the location's city and state listed?
+Are institution names spelled out? i.e. Massachusetts Institute of Technology not MIT) I s the graduation date (month and year) included? f you graduate in the next year, do you have an "expected date of graduation" or candidate for"?
+I f you are just getting started with college, do you have "pursuing a degree in"?
+I s the degree listed the same as it will occur on your degree audit?
+I s your GPA listed if it is 3.0 or above?
+I Oid you mention coursework that aligns with your job search? - A Are degrees listed with the most recent one on top? f a college degree has been obtained, has high school been removed?
+Once you graduate, you no longer include high school) I Did you list honors and scholarships and why they are relevant?